jasonmadigan/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

 ## Initial Setup

 In this walkthrough, we'll deploy test echo services across multiple clusters.
-If you followed the [Getting Started Guide](https://docs.kuadrant.io/getting-started/), you would have already set up a `MGC_ZONE_ROOT_DOMAIN` environment variable when creating a `ManagedZone`.
+If you followed the [Getting Started Guide](https://docs.kuadrant.io/getting-started/), you would have already set up a `MGC_ZONE_ROOT_DOMAIN` environment variable.
 For this tutorial, we'll derive a host from this domain for these echo services.

 ### Create a gateway